0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 https://node_hostname.tld/rosetta
 ```

-E.g., the query PBC’s network information, one can make a call
+E.g., the query PBC's network information, one can make a call
 to [/network/list](https://docs.cloud.coinbase.com/rosetta/reference/networklist) which is available at

 ```